GALLIFORMES Temminck, 1820

 The divisions within the Phasianidae remain a problem.
 The papers by Bao et al. (2010), Bonilla et al. (2010), Crowe et al. (2006a, b), Kan et al. (2010), Kimball and Braun (2008), Kimball et al. (2011), Kriegs et al. (2007), Liu et al. (2012) Meng et al. (2008), and Shen et al. (2010) give different answers about how the various components of Phasianidae are related.
 This is especially true if you consider the individual gene trees contained in Shen et al.'s supplementary material.
 And what is one to make of Liu et al. (2012)?

-There does seem to be a broad, but not complete consensus that the Asiatic partridges (Rollulinae) are basal (see Liu et al. (2012) for a contrary view), and that some group containing Gallus is sister to a group containing the Phasianinae, but the placement of the various pheasants (Argusianinae, Pavoninae, and Polyplectroninae) and even the placement of the Tetraogallinae is problematic (ditto its internal organization).
-Sometimes these tribes group near the Gallinae in various configurations, sometimes they are not in the Gallinae-Phasianinae clade.
-Ultimately, I decided to treat all of the troublesome groups as separate subfamilies, but leave the branching order completely unresolved for the present.
+There does seem to be a broad, but not complete consensus that the Asiatic partridges (Rollulinae) are basal (see Liu et al. (2012) for a contrary view), and that some group containing Gallus is sister to a group containing the Phasianinae, but the placement of various pheasants (Pavonini, and Polyplectronini) and even the placement of the Tetraogallini is problematic (ditto its internal organization).
+Sometimes these tribes group near the Gallini in various configurations, sometimes they are not in a clade with Gallini and Phasianinae.
+Right now, the consensus seems to be running in favor of grouping these four tribes together (Pavonini, Polyplectronini, Gallini, and Tetraogallini) as Pavoninae but leave the branching order unresolved for the present.
 They are listed in order of size.

 How to piece together the Phasianinae subfamily had been a little tricky, but a consistent picture has now emerged.
 The current order is based on Kimball et al. (2011), which includes most of the species in the subfamily.
 Other than including more taxa, it is quite similar to the results of Kimball and Braun (2008).
 Phasianinae is their “erectile clade”.
 I have divided it into tribes to better show the relationships of the various groups.
 As you can see by their membership, these tribes generally correspond to what we think of as natural groupings.
 Bao et al. (2010) is generally consistent with the present arrangement of the Phasianinae.
 Crowe et al. (2006a) suggested that the turkeys and Perdix partridges might be sister genera, but that has gotten little support from recent analyses.

 Eo et al. (2009) draws attention to several genera that are currently regarded as part of Phasianidae (Haematortyx, Melanoperdix, Rhizothera, Galloperdix).
 While it suggests closer scrutiny of these genera is in order, I don't buy the arrangement of them in the paper.
 I think it's an artifact of the supertree method.
-In fact, Haematortyx was also included in Kimball et al. (2011) who put it sister to Polyplectron.
-Of course, Kimball et al. seems to have its own problems, so that might not be trustworthy either.
-Crowe et al. (2006a), does find that the Ptilopachus-Odontophoridae clade is sister to the Phasianidae, which is why I've moved Ptilopachus into Odontophoridae.
+In fact, Sun et al. (2014) found that Haematortyx and Galloperdix belong near Polyplectron, a very different location than in Eo et al. Crowe et al. (2006a), does find that the Ptilopachus-Odontophoridae clade is sister to the Phasianidae, which is why I've moved Ptilopachus into Odontophoridae.
 They did not find Phasianidae nested within the Ptilopachus-Odontophoridae clade.
 I'm leaving the other genera highlighted by Eo et al. in Phasianidae for now, but we should keep in mind that some or all may too belong in Odontophoridae.

 Rollulinae: Asiatic Partridges Bonaparte, 1850 (1848)

 Bonaparte's name Rollulinae has priority over Arborophilinae, Crowe et al. (2006a).
-Note that the Rubeho Forest Partridge, Xenoperdix obscurata has been split from Udzungwa Forest Partridge, Xenoperdix udzungwensis (Bowie and Fjeldså, 2005).
+Note that the Rubeho Forest Partridge, Xenoperdix obscuratus has been split from Udzungwa Forest Partridge, Xenoperdix udzungwensis (Bowie and Fjeldså, 2005).
+See Wang et al. (2013) for the treatment of Caloperdix as sister to Rollulus.

 - Udzungwa Forest Partridge, Xenoperdix udzungwensis